Henry A. Foster: Congress

-Later career and death
+Later career

 He was a justice of the New York Supreme Court (5th D.) from 1864 to 1871, and was ex officio a judge of the New York Court of Appeals in 1870.
 He was later President of the Board of Trustees of Hamilton College and Vice President of the American Colonization Society.

+Death and burial

 He died on May 11, 1899, and was buried at the Rome Cemetery in Rome, New York.